 - Students must earn a minimum of 26 units in grades nine through twelve.
-The Horizon Honors Program will require 28 credits on the AP track. - A credit is defined as the successful completion of a course or activity that fulfills 140 hours of class time.
+The Horizon Honors Program will require 28 credits on the Advanced track. - A credit is defined as the successful completion of a course or activity that fulfills 140 hours of class time.
 Credit Recovery options will be approved by Horizon in the event of failure of a course.
 Costs incurred will be the responsibility of the family. - During their senior year at Horizon, students must be enrolled in at least 4 of 7 classes, inclusive of Bible, and meet requirements to receive a Horizon Christian School diploma. - In order to graduate, credits must be earned according to the list below or follow an official, modified plan approved by Horizon faculty.

-Subject Credits Notes

-English 4

-Social Studies 4 Honors Program includes AP/ADV Gov, AP/ADV US Hist

-Math 3 Honors Program adds 1 Credit

-Science 3 Honors Program adds 1 Credit (AP/ADV Chem or AP Physics)

-,

-Bible 4 Christian Faith Fundamentals + 3 Credits

-Language 2

-Computer .5

-Personal Finance .5

-Physical Ed 1 3 sport seasons satisfies PE requirement

-Electives 4 Internship and TA not to exceed 2 credits

-Total 26 Honors Program = 28 (incl.
-4 credits Bible) on the

-AP/ADV track and 3.0 or higher GPA
+Subject Credits Notes English 4 Honors Program includes ADV Eng Lit and Comp Social Studies 4 Honors Program includes ADV Gov, ADV US Hist Math 3 Honors Program adds 1 Credit Science 3 Honors Program adds 1 Credit (ADV Chem or AP Physics) Bible 4 Christian Faith Fundamentals + 3 Credits Language 2 Computer .5 Personal Finance .5 Physical Ed 1 3 sport seasons satisfies PE requirement Electives 4 Internship and TA not to exceed 2 credits Total 26 Honors Program = 28 (incl.
+4 credits Bible) on the ADV track and 3.0 or higher GPA

-Harrassment (policy 6.07, see Appendix)
+Harassment (policy 6.07, see Appendix)